vrchatapi/vrchatapi-java/docs/SystemApi.md

 Check API Health

-Gets the overall health status, the server name, and the current build version tag of the API.
+~~Gets the overall health status, the server name, and the current build version tag of the API.~~  **DEPRECATED:** VRChat has suddenly restricted this endpoint for unknown reasons, and now always return 401 Unauthorized.

 ### Example
 ```java